Trones21/spl/README.md

 ## 🌐 Overview

-Note that this is current just the very beginning, still in the POC / buildout phase.

 **SPL (Shadow · Paper · Live)** is a pluggable execution engine for running your trade strategies in three tiers:

 | Mode       | Description                                         | Market Impact |